emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

    <img src="./assets/kafka_consumer/setup2.png" alt="setup2" style="zoom:67%;" />

-6. In **Bridge Role** field, select **Producer** or **Consumer**.
-Click the corresponding tabs for configuration of each role.
+4. In **Bridge Role** field, select **Producer** or **Consumer**.
+Click the corresponding tabs for the configuration of each role.

    :::: tabs type:card

    ::: tab Configure as Producer Role

    - Fill in the required fields (marked with an asterisk).

    - Input a name for the data bridge.
-Note: It should be a combination of upper/lower case letters and numbers.
+The name should be a combination of upper/lower case letters and numbers.

    - Input the connection information.
-Input **127.0.0.1:9092** for the **Bootstrap Hosts**.
+Input `127.0.0.1:9092` for the **Bootstrap Hosts**.
 For the other fields set as the actual condition.

    - **Source MQTT Topic**: Set the MQTT topics to create the data bridge.
 In this example, it is set to `t/#`, indicating all MQTT messages matching this topic will be sent to Kafka.
-You can also leave it blank, and create a [rule] to specify data to be sent to Kafka.
+You can also leave it blank, and create a [rule](#create-rule-for-kafka-producer-data-bridge) to specify data to be sent to Kafka.

-   - **Kafka Topic Name**: Input the Kafka topics we created before, that is, the  `testtopic-in`.
+   - **Kafka Topic Name**: Input `testtopic-in` (the Kafka topic created before).
 Note: Variables are not supported here.

    - **Message Key**: Kafka message key.
 Insert a string here, either a plain string or a string containing placeholders (${var}).

    - **Message Value**: Kafka message value.
 Insert a string here, either a plain string or a string containing placeholders (${var}).

    - Advanced settings (optional): Set the **Max Batch Bytes**, **Compression**, and **Partition Strategy** as your business needs.

    :::

-   ::: tab Configure in Consumer role
+   ::: tab Configure as Consumer Role

    - Fill the required fields (marked with an asterisk).

    - Input a name for the data bridge.
-Note: It should be a combination of upper/lower case letters or numbers.
+The name should be a combination of upper/lower case letters or numbers.

    - Input the connection information.
-Input **127.0.0.1:9092** for the **Bootstrap Hosts**.
+Input `127.0.0.1:9092` for the **Bootstrap Hosts**.
 For the other fields set as the actual condition.

    - The **Topic Mapping** field must contain at least one Kafka-to-MQTT topic mapping.
 The **MQTT Payload Template** subfield specifies the MQTT payload that should be used, and has the following Kafka message fields available for templating:

      | Field Name | Description                                                  |